 Allow your tech-savvy workers to take the lead

 Identify the more tech-savvy employees in your company and let them use the software first.
-Encourage them to tout the benefits of the program to the rest of the crew—how much easier it makes their job, the new time-saving features, etc. Before long, gossip will get the needle moving, and everyone will want to get in on it.
+Encourage them to tout the benefits of the program to the rest of the crew—how much easier it makes their job, the new time-saving features, etc. Before long, gossip will get the needle moving, and everyone will want to jump on the bandwagon.

-If these tech-savvy team members are willing to take others under their proverbial wing, encourage it!
+If these tech-savvy team members are willing to take others under their proverbial wings, encourage it!
 People are often more comfortable to ask peers questions than “outsiders” or higher-ups.
-One option is to create a “round table” of sorts, where team members can bounce questions off of one another.
+One option is to create a round table of sorts, where team members can bounce questions off of one another.
 This allows everyone to feel like they’re on the same team.

 Change the mindset